sumancrest0001/Activity-tracker-app/README.md

 - Install node modules using 'npm install'

+- Run the project on local server using 'npm start'

 - Enjoy the project and feel free to play with the code.

 ## Author